-- If you put property in an unassigned pen, be prepared to move. - 1.
-All swine exhibited must be owned in the name of one individual member based on the tagging information submitted to the Wyoming State Fair by the Sweetwater County Extension Office. - 2.
+- All swine exhibited must be owned in the name of one individual member based on the tagging information submitted to the Wyoming State Fair by the Sweetwater County Extension Office. - 2.
 All swine must meet animal health requirements on page 11-12. - Adhere to the Wyoming Livestock Board (WLSB) recommendations concerning Porcine Epidemic Diarrhea Virus (PEDv).
-Refer to pages 13-14. - 4.
-Swine entries in the breeding show are not eligible to show in the market swine show and vice versa. - 5.
-All swine will be inspected before being penned.
+Refer to pages 13-14. - Swine entries in the breeding show are not eligible to show in the market swine show and vice versa. - All swine will be inspected before being penned.
 Health papers will also be checked at this time.
-Suspect hogs and all hogs transported with suspect hogs may be dismissed from the fairgrounds by the County Fair Veterinarian with the Owners knowing. - No oil or powders allowed on hogs when they are in the show ring.
+Suspect hogs and all hogs transported with suspect hogs may be dismissed from the fairgrounds by the County Fair Veterinarian with the Owners knowing - No oil or powders allowed on hogs when they are in the show ring.
 WATER ONLY.